You do not need to budget or track your expenses. Instead, take 1 hour at the start of the month to compute your net worth.

 Charting your net wroth tells you your progress.

-The above illustration probably do not show the full extent of its usefulness, since it is less than a year.
+The above illustration probably does not show the full extent of its usefulness, since it is less than a year.

 You can see that: